What we know about the gunman who shot at Trump at Pennsylvania rally

 Editor

+The gunman who carried out an attempted assassination on Donald Trump at a rally has been identified by the FBI as Thomas Matthew Crooks.

-The FBI identified 20-year-old Thomas Matthew Crooks as the suspect involved in the assassination attempt of former US president Donald Trump on Saturday.
+The 20-year-old resident of Bethel Park, Pennsylvania, opened fire with a semi-automatic AR-15 rifle while the former president was speaking on stage in the rural town of Butler on Saturday.

-Trump was speaking at a campaign rally in Butler, Pennsylvania when the gunman shot at him.

-Multiple shots were fired towards the stage, and Trump was rushed off by law enforcement with blood visibly streaming from his ear.
-The shots killed one attendee and critically injured two others, the Secret Service said.
+Multiple shots were fired toward the stage and Trump was quickly surrounded and rushed to safety by his Secret Service detail, with blood streaming from his ear down his cheek.

-Later on Truth Social, Trump confirmed that one of the bullets had hit his ear.
-The Secret Service said the gunman was shot and killed at the scene.
+Trump confirmed that one of the bullets had struck him in the right ear.
+A Secret Service sniper shot dead the gunman at the scene.

+Corey Comperatore, a 50-year-old volunteer fire chief, died in the shooting while trying to protect his family at the rally.

+The FBI said they were investigating the shooting as a potential act of domestic terrorism, but the ideological motive of the man shot dead by the Secret Service remains unknown.

 Who was Thomas Matthew Crooks?